DataDog/integrations-extras/jfrog_metrics/README.md

 ### Installation

 JFrog Metrics Integration uses OpenMetrics check which is included in the [Datadog Agent][1] package.
-So, a separate installation is not required
+So, a separate installation is not required.

 ### Artifactory and Xray Setup